manfredsteyer/temp-blog/index.md

 ![](ddd.png)

 Here, the domain library manages the state for one or several feature libraries.
 For this, it uses an NGRX feature slice.
-As the domain library does not use routing, we cannot provide the NGRX feature slice there.
-Nethertheless, only the domain library knows how to setup the providers.
+As the domain library does not use routing, we cannot configure the NGRX feature slice there.
+Nethertheless, only the domain library knows how to set it up.

 Hence, the domain library only provides a function returning the needed providers: